Embrace the Wonderland of Tottori Prefecture

 The Natural Jewel of Tottori

 One of Tottori’s popular destinations is Sanin Kaigan National Park.
 Designated as a national park in 1963, it has a variety of unique geological features including a number of national treasures.
-It sits just outside the center of the city Tottori, the prefecture’s capital.
+It sits just outside the center of Tottori, the prefecture’s capital.
 The park features a diverse coastline scattered with coves, tunnels and unique rock formations.
 There are three coasts with numerous beaches and islands about.
 Snorkeling, kayaking and taking a sightseeing boat are just a few of the activities available at this natural playground.

 Within the park is the prefecture’s most popular attraction, the Tottori Sand Dunes, or Tottori Sakyu.
 Because of the fact it’s a coastal dune, along with distinctive features and plant life specific to the area, the Tottori Sand Dunes are a national natural treasure.
 A plethora of activities await guests who come to visit.
 For fun in the air, visitors can hang glide or paraglide.
 Sandboarding (like snowboarding) and fat bikes are available for those who wish to ride the dunes.
 Additionally, yoga classes are offered and there are opportunities to enjoy camel and horse-drawn cart rides.